2016 Vuelta a España: Route

+Race overview

 Classification leadership

 The race included four principal classifications.
 The first of these was the general classification, which was calculated by adding up each rider's times on each stage and applying the relevant time bonuses.
 These were 10 seconds for the stage winner, 6 seconds for the rider in second, and 4 seconds for the rider in third, and 3, 2 and 1 seconds for the first three riders at each intermediate sprint; no bonuses were awarded on the time trial stages.
 The rider with the lowest cumulative time was the winner of the general classification and was considered the overall winner of the Vuelta.
 The rider leading the classification wore a red jersey.

 The second classification was the points classification.
 Riders were awarded points for finishing in the top fifteen places on each stage and in the top three at each intermediate sprint.
 The first rider at each stage finish was awarded 25 points, the second 20 points, the third 16 points, the fourth 14 points, the fifth 12 points, the sixth 10 points, down to 1 point for the rider in fifteenth.
 At the intermediate sprints, the first three riders won 4, 2 and 1 points respectively.
 The rider with the most points won the classification and wore a green jersey.

 The third classification was the mountains classification.
 Most stages of the race included one or more categorised climbs.
 Stages were categorised as third-, second-, first- and special-category, with the more difficult climbs rated higher.
 The most difficult climb of the race was given its own category as the Cima Alberto Fernández.
 Points were awarded for the first riders across the summit of each climb; the rider with the most accumulated points won the classification and wore a white jersey with blue polka dots.

 The fourth individual classification was the combination classification.
 This was calculated by adding up each rider's position on the other three individual classifications.
 The rider with the lowest cumulative score was the winner of the classification and wore a white jersey.

 The final classification was a team classification.
 This was calculated by adding together the times of each team's best three riders on each stage.
 The team with the lowest cumulative time was the winner of the classification.
 There was also a combativeness prize awarded on each stage; three riders were chosen on each stage by a race jury to recognise the rider "who displayed the most courageous effort".
 There was then a public vote to decide which rider would be awarded the prize; the rider wore a red dossard (race number) the following day.
 An identical procedure took place on the final stage to decide the most combative rider of the whole Vuelta.